Modes and mechanisms of transmission of pathogenic organisms in the healthcare setting and strategies for prevention and control.

-For current guidelines, consult CDC Guidelines for Preventing the Transmission of Mycobacterium tuberculosis in Health-Care Settings.
+For current guidelines, consult CDC Guidelines for Preventing the Transmission of Mycobacterium tuberculosis in Health-Care Settings (CDC, 2003, 2019).

 Multidrug-resistant TB (MDR-TB) and extensively drug-resistant tuberculosis (XDR-TB) have become more common and are highly infectious.
-Treatment of drug-resistant TB is much more difficult than normal tuberculosis, requiring even more antibiotics, and for long periods, up to 2 years and beyond.
-In addition, because HIV weakens the immune system, HIV-positive people are much more likely to develop active tuberculosis (and to die from the disease, which speeds the development of AIDS) than people with a healthy immune system (Enscombe et al., 2008).
+Treatment of drug-resistant TB is much more difficult than normal tuberculosis, requiring even more antibiotics, and for 20–30 months and beyond (WebMD.com, 2019).

 The term hand hygiene includes both the use of an alcohol-based hand rub and washing with soap and water.